tboie/universal_phreak_generator/README.md

 Locality diagrams of first 3 sequence forms:

-Are these "Processing States" of Mechanism 2?
+Are these "Processing States" of the Primary Mechanism?

 <br/><br/>
 Cell Data Map?: